lorddusk/ObsidianDnD/Reference/deities/Heliod.md

 --+----------------------------------------------------------

-1 |You were born at noon on the summer solstice—perhaps even
+1 |You were born at noon on the summer solsticeï¿½perhaps even

   |in the midst of Heliod's great feast.